 Many Muslim leaders have blamed Le Pen's fiery rhetoric on Islam and immigration for a rise in Islamic intolerance and xenophobia in France.
 But she insists she is neither a racist nor xenophobic, but simply a patriot.

 "I want you to understand that there is no reason to ask the French to accept things that no other people in the world would accept.
-It's as simple as that,” she tells Al Jazeera's Folly Bah Thibault.
+It's as simple as that ....
+I feel hatred towards nobody, but I have immense love for my people and for my country that I will defend in all circumstances," she said.

 And it is a discourse that is increasingly appealing to many French, especially during these tough economic times.